FrodoSynthesis05/RarHunt/README.md

 Contributions to RarHunt are welcome!
 If you find any bugs, have feature requests, or would like to contribute enhancements, please submit an issue or a pull request.

 # Feedback
 We appreciate your feedback!
-If you have any questions, suggestions, or comments, please feel free to [contact us/email us/etc.].
+If you have any questions, suggestions, or comments, please feel free to contact me.

 # Acknowledgments
 I would like to thank the developers of the WAMP server, RARBG.to, qBitTorrent, and all the libraries used in this project for their contributions.